snowflakedb/snowpark-python/snowpark_style_guide.md

 ## Calling Methods and Functions with Parameter Names

-It is a good habit to specify the names of parameters when calling methods or functions which helps understand which roles the parameters play instead of constantly referencing to the API doc to figure out.
+It is a good habit to specify the names of parameters when calling methods or functions.
+This helps you to understand which roles the parameters play instead of constantly referencing to the API documentation to figure out.

 ```python
 # without parameter name